kailash-manasarovar/statement/docs/timeline/2025/april.md

 - I see her face very clearly.
 - She is blond, about 50, and she looks like she's had an extremely hard life.
 - The younger one is also blond, but much younger; could be a daughter.
+- They both look angry and upset - the porn-gang helper look.
 - I don't realize the significance of it at the time but I'm sure they did it on purpose.
-- It's obvious everyone knows where I am and what I'm doing minute-by-minute, and they need to keep me topped up on whatever it is I'm ingesting me which is causing me confusion and a high state of mind.
+- It's obvious everyone knows where I am and what I'm doing minute-by-minute from my hacked phone, and they need to keep me topped up on whatever it is I'm ingesting which is causing me confusion and a high state of mind.
 - Is this why it took me so long to remember the [most obvious switcheroo men](../../crimes/protagonists/vidal-sastre.md#six-distinct-men)?
 - Or, was this another murder attempt I survived?
-- If not, why would these women in particular be so interested in me *not* remembering there were at least six men posing as trumpet teacher at the music school?
+- If not murder, why would these women in particular be so interested in ensuring I *don't* remember there were at least six men posing as trumpet teacher at the music school?
+- What's it got to do with women in Essex?
-- It was extraordinarily stressful, you cannot imagine.
+- 2025 was extraordinarily stressful, you cannot imagine.
 Every time I went out of the door, something weird like this happened.
 - If it wasn't something connected to my dad, it was something even weirder.
-- The whole time I was in London in 2025 was like this.
+- The whole time I lived in London in 2025 was like this.
-- At the time, the whole distract-and-drug thing did not occur to me.
+- At the time, the distract-and-drug thing did not occur to me.
 I thought I was just experiencing constant threats.
 - It reminded me of another incident back in maybe 2010 or 2011 when my mum and I would go to the Finchley Lido cinema on a Saturday night together and drive down and park outside.
 - One night, two women who had a similar appearance to these Cambridge women; blond, oldish, sort of Cell Block H types, tried to get into the back seats of our car while we were in the car and getting ready to leave.
+- The doors were stuck so they couldn't get in!
+They kept trying though.
-- I got out and roared at them, I literally roared, I had no idea where it came from, and they wandered off a bit surprised-looking.
+- I got out and roared at them, I literally roared - "YOU'VE GOT THE WRONG CAR!" - I had no idea where it came from, and they wandered off a bit surprised-looking.
-- We reported it to the Metropolitan police at the time.
+- We reported it to the Metropolitan police at the time it was so dodgy.
 - It also reminded me of something else.
 - Probably in October 2025, just before I left N2, I was threatened online with the *Cambridge women* who were gonna *come down and get me* or something ridiculous like this.
 - I answered back some nonsense.
-- An account `@CambridgeUgly` interacted with me [around those days in April I went to Shoe Zone](https://x.com/search?q=cambridge%20(%401frgvn)&src=typed_query).
+- An account `@CambridgeUgly` interacted with me [around the time in April I went to Shoe Zone](https://x.com/search?q=cambridge%20(%401frgvn)&src=typed_query).

 ![Cambridge ugly](../../content/images/cambridge-ugly.jpg)